DanFullDev/DigimonApp/README.md

 # DigimonApp
 Digimon API made with SvelteKit.
-It can filter Digimon's by both name or level (Rookie, Champion, etc...)
+It can filter Digimon's by either name or level (Rookie, Champion, etc...)

 # Used dependencies
 - SvelteKit